Buttigieg, husband Chasten mocked for complaining about $4,500 rent in DC

 The transportation secretary’s salary is $221,400, while Chasten, a former middle school drama teacher, is currently unemployed.
 In addition to their D.C. apartment, the couple owns a home on Lake Michigan in Traverse City, which they purchased this year after selling their home in South Bend, The Post reported.

-Their couple's favorite pastime, according to The Post, is now "playing Zillow Price Is Right, where they try to guess the out-of-reach appraisal values of homes they admire and then look up the actual estimate online."
+The couple's favorite pastime, according to The Post, is now "playing Zillow Price Is Right, where they try to guess the out-of-reach appraisal values of homes they admire and then look up the actual estimate online."

 Commentators on both sides of the political aisle mocked the Buttigieges for the comments, adding that most Americans don’t have the luxury of having two residences.